-Research Grants - Income is recognised on the basis of the percentage completed, often calculated by reference to costs incurred/total costs anticipated at completion.
+Government Grants - Income is recognised on the basis of the percentage of the work completed, often calculated by reference to costs incurred/total costs anticipated at completion.
+Grants for Capital Expenditure require special treatment in line with the spending on the asset to be acquired and its subsequent depreciation.

-Other Income - Most other income e.g. rents, catering, interest etc. are recognised when received, only allowing for accruals and prepayments if material.
-Donations are normally recognised when received, but can be accrued for if future receipt is certain e.g. a legacy is notified, or the tax on gift aid is claimed but not received.
+Other Income - Other income e.g. investment income, interest, sundry rents, catering income etc. are recognised when received, only allowing for accruals and prepayments if material.
+Donations are normally recognised when received, but can be accrued for if future receipt is certain e.g. a legacy is notified, or the tax on gift aided donations is claimed but not received.